 We passed a companionable evening around the fire.
 Renni roasted chunks of deer in the flames.
 They were charred and flavourful, and a welcome substitute for the hares and field mice we had been eating since we left Babylon.
-We carried plenty of supplies but there had been few nights when Renni had failed to catch something to supplement them with.
+We carried plenty of supplies and there had been few nights when Renni had failed to catch something to supplement them with.

 The night air was refreshingly cool and carried on it the quiet nickers from the horses and the chirping of bugs.
 The smoke from the fire mostly kept the mosquitos at bay although we had taken to sleeping with our blankets pulled up over our heads to avoid being bitten.
 Intef lay against my back, his arm draped companionably over me.

 “You have been very quiet this evening,” he said.
 “Are you well?”

 “Just tired.
 I wish we could afford to rest for a couple of days in the next town.”